colonialjelly/colonialjelly.github.io/_pages/reading.md

 permalink: /reading/
 ---

 Don't mind me.
-I'm just trying to exploit my ape brain (Maintaining a list of books I've read, causes me to read more books). :blush: :books:
+I'm just trying to exploit brain (maintaining a list of books I've read, causes me to read more books). :blush: :books:

 ## Currently reading
 * **Black Swan**: *The Impact of the Highly Improbable* - Nassim Nicholas Taleb